 Use the Source Control Merge Wizard to merge files, folders, or branches

-In the Source Control Merge Wizard, in the Source branch box, either type the name of the team project source branch, or click Browse to select one from the list.
+In the Source Control Merge Wizard, in the Source branch box, either type the name of the project source branch, or click Browse to select one from the list.

-In the Target branch drop-down list, select the target team project branch to which you want to merge the source branch.
+In the Target branch drop-down list, select the target project branch to which you want to merge the source branch.

 Select the range of changes that you want to merge into the target branch by selecting either the All changes up to a specific version or Selected changesets option, and click Next.

 If possible, click All changes up to a specific version, as it will reduce the risk of conflicts in future merges.

 If you selected All changes up to a specific version, then the Select the versions of the source items page appears.
 Select the version of the items that you want to use.